-To better put this discussion in context, I should note that the mix of hearing room components that are depicted in the following example layout, and in the summary list, are intended to support a hearing room that can be flexible in its use for any of these three scenarios:
+To better put this discussion in context, I should note that the mix of hearing room components that are depicted in the following example layout and the summary list is intended to support a hearing room that can be flexible in its use for any of these three scenarios:

 - The physical presence of both the judge and the defendant